Home > Rubber Flooring > Choosing the Perfect Size Herringbone | nwfloors.co.uk

 Practical Considerations When Choosing Herringbone Flooring

-• Moisture and humidity levels will affect whether you should choose engineered or solid wood.
+• Moisture and humidity levels will determine whether to choose engineered or solid wood.

 Aesthetic Considerations When Choosing Herringbone Flooring